vantage6/vantage6-workshop/episodes/chap4_manage_via_ui.md

 >
 > Please distribute each of these keys privately to each of the organizations.
 Note that they may reset their API key so that no-one but them knows it.

 You will need the API keys when you run the nodes to authenticate with the vantage6 server.
-We will discuss this in [the chapter of setting up a vantage6 node](./chapter6.md).
+We will discuss this in [Chapter 6](./chap6_setup_node.md).

 1. After creating the collaboration, you can see the details of the collaboration by clicking on the specific collaboration listed in the `Collaborations` tab.
-    * You will see what organizations are participating in the collaboration.
+   - You will see what organizations are participating in the collaboration.
-    * You will see the nodes of the organizations that are registered in the collaboration.
+   - You will see the nodes of the organizations that are registered in the collaboration.
 If no nodes are registered, you can register them manually by clicking the `Register missing nodes` button.
-    * You can also see the algorithm store available for the collaboration.
+   - You can also see the algorithm store available for the collaboration.
 You can add a algorithm store for the collaboration by clicking the `Add algorithm store` button.
-    * You can also see the studies of the collaboration.
+   - You can also see the studies of the collaboration.
 You can add a study by clicking the `Add study` button.

 ![Collaboration details](fig/create_collab_03.png)

 ::::::::::::::::::::::::::::::::::::: challenge